AVENTER-UG/mesos-dns/docs/support.md

 # Support for Mesos-DNS

-Mesos-DNS is under constant development by the team at [Mesosphere](http://www.mesosphere.com).
+Mesos-DNS is officially under development by the team at [Mesosphere](http://www.mesosphere.com).
+Since mesosphere stoped to support DC/OS, [AVENTER UG (haftungsbeschraenkt)](htts://www.aventer.biz) forked Mesos-DNS to ensure the future development.
 The team keeps an eye on issues and questions in a few places.

 ## Mesos-DNS Github Repository

 You can report issues and bugs at the [Mesos-DNS Github repository](https://github.com/AVENTER-UG/mesos-dns).

-## Mailing list
+## Contact

-For any discussion that isn't well suited for Github [issues](https://github.com/AVENTER-UG/mesos-dns/issues), please use our [mailing list](https://groups.google.com/forum/#!forum/mesos-dns).
+For any discussion that isn't well suited for Github [issues](https://github.com/AVNETER-UG/mesos-dns/issues), please use our public [chat room](https://matrix.to/#/#mesosdns:matrix.aventer.biz?via=matrix.aventer.biz)

 ## Mesos Community